Pakistan steeply hikes fuel prices to secure IMF funding | Business

 “Technical level talks will start in the next few days,” the official said, adding that they would “try to protect the salaried class falling in lower slabs”.

-"Fund staff stands ready to continue to support the authorities' efforts in this respect and, more generally, in the implementation of policies to promote macroeconomic stability," she said.
+“Fund staff stand ready to continue to support the authorities’ efforts in this respect and, more generally, in the implementation of policies to promote macroeconomic stability,” she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)